watspeed/systems-platform-security/lab5/lab5-guide.md

 appreciate the significance of secure permission settings, and recognize potential security implications in real‑world scenarios.

+You will have to answer 6 questions as you work your way through the lab.
+Record your answers to these questions in a separate file as you work, since you'll be required to submit your answers for grading.

 ## Step 1: Basic file permissions

 In this step,